-We’ve all heard the old joke about the dog who chases cars until he finally captures one, prompting him to wonder, “What do I do now?”
+We’ve all heard the old joke about the dog who chases cars until he finally catches one, prompting him to wonder: “What do I do now?”

 Most buyers of distressed or undervalued real estate either intend to renovate the property to flip or keep as a rental through the BRRRR method.
 Accordingly, investors usually prefer to buy property in specific locations and price ranges.
 Knowing each buyer’s criteria and preferences beforehand eliminates wasted time and effort for a wholesaler.

 Many house flippers rely on wholesalers as their sole source of deals.
 Using a wholesaler avoids the hassle of finding deals on their own.

 Other buyers may be found in local real estate investing clubs or online groups.
 SparkRental’s own Facebook group for real estate investors is one of the largest online, with nearly 35,000 members.
 Remember that the more you network, the more likely that you will meet potential buyers and sellers, lead sources, partners, and even mentors.